FSDCrew/FSD/backend/crew_service/docs/dynamic_flow.md

 Because `FlowService` always routes through `build_flow_dependency_graph` and `infer_initial_inputs`, the API and background worker stay perfectly aligned with the YAML schema without duplicating logic.

-The worker process (`job_executor.py`) creates a `TaskStatusService` instance and passes it to `build_flow`, ensuring that task status updates are persisted to the CRUD service throughout flow execution.
+The worker uses a **process-per-job** model where each job runs in its own OS process (`run_entire_job` in `job_executor.py`).
+Within each child process, a `TaskStatusService` instance is created and passed to `build_flow`, ensuring that task status updates are persisted to the CRUD service throughout flow execution.
 This enables real-time visibility into task progress (RUNNING → COMPLETED/FAILED) for monitoring and debugging purposes.
+See [Worker Architecture and Lifecycle](worker.md) for details on how the worker spawns and manages these processes.

-Before building and executing the flow, `JobExecutor._prepare_execution_data` detects retry flows by checking for `crew_run.run_metadata.retry_feedback`.
+Before building and executing the flow, `run_entire_job` detects retry flows by checking for `crew_run.run_metadata.retry_feedback`.
 If present, it uses sorted task states (by `order`) to find the first `QUEUED` task (the retry point) and collects outputs from all `COMPLETED` tasks before it.
 This retry metadata is passed to the flow via the `_retry_info` key in the inputs dictionary, enabling the flow engine to skip upstream tasks and preserve their outputs.
 See [Crew Run Retry Flow](crew_run_retry.md) for details on how retries are created and handled.

 ## 7. Type and Value Validation Helpers